ChetanRawat740/ShoppingApp/docs/ERD.md

 # Entity Relationship Diagram (ERD)

 ## Overview
-This ERD represents the main entities in the e-commerce Android app based on the database.json structure.
+This ERD represents the main entities in the ShoppingApp based on the database.json structure.

 ## Entities